vvvv/The-Gray-Book/reference/libraries/writing-nodes.md

 both of which come with the VL.Core nuget.

-> [!NOTE]
-> For now the VL.Core nuget is only available as pre-release package!

 To make their use easier there are also baseclass implementations available:

 * `VL.Lib.Collections.DynamicEnumBase<T, U>`